louischatriot/exec-time/README.md

 */
 ```

-You can directly access the current timer values (in nanoseconds) with the
+You can directly access the current timer values (in the timer's
+precision) with the
 `elapsedSinceBeginning` and `elapsedSinceLastStep` methods:

 ```javascript